 Although the walk is all flat, it's a long tiring day.
 Including more than a few breaks and the dog-bite incident, the 28 kms took us 8 hours 47 minutes, an average of 3 kms/hour.
 Not terribly quick, but we were taking our time to enjoy it.
 If you're unfit or not at all used to covering long distances on foot, then we wouldn't advise you to do this route.

-Their advice eased our mind but, at every point along the walk, our number one priority was keeping ourselves safe from the trains; this should also be yours.
-Don't walk with headphones in, don't walk along the tracks, don't take unnecessary photographs.
+Their advice eased our mind but, at every point along the walk, our number one priority was keeping ourselves away and safe from the trains; this should also be yours.
+Don't walk with headphones in, don't walk along the tracks, don't take unnecessary photographs, don’t dick around.

 All it takes is one idiot traveller to get seriously hurt and the train authorities will crack down and ensure that NOBODY can access the tracks - don't be that person and ruin it for everyone.

-Lastly, with the dog bite incident, you can understand why we always travel with a mini first-aid kit on our hikes.
-We recommend you do the same - here's our guide to making your own.
+Lastly, with the dog bite incident, you can understand why we always travel with a mini first-aid kit on our hikes and with travel insurance.
+We recommend you do the same - here's our guide to making your own first aid kit.

 the 'still cheap but less cheap' way to reach aguas calientes

 If the above route sounds too risky or you simply don't fancy walking 28 kilometres in one day, then there is another solution involving a few buses from Cusco.

 It does however still involve a walk along some train tracks but only for two or three hours.
 It’s also becoming a more and more common route for travellers - read our guide on how to get Machu Picchu with public transport.